 "I understood from the beginning that I don't have 25 years in front of me," she says.
 "Because I'm getting older, I knew I needed to create my own project sooner than later."

-That awareness did not create pressure so much as purpose.
-From the outset, Audiard approached her career with intention, observing how sets operated, studying the people around her, and recognizing both the creative freedom and limitations within existing structures.
+From the early days of her career, Audiard approached performing with intention, closely observing how sets operated, studying the people around her, and recognizing both the creative freedom and limitations within existing creative structures.

 "I like the industry.
 I like the open-minded people I meet on set every day," she says.
 "And I started thinking about creating something of my own.
 I decided to focus on myself and on my career."